Best Tax Software: Options for Every Tax Filer

 Each of these four companies offers an option for filing federal returns for free, but they are limited to the simplest IRS forms.
 So if you have a more complex return, the best tax prep software for you is most likely one of the paid versions.
 What’s more, if you’re a relative novice when it comes to self-preparing a tax filing, ease of use will likely be an important consideration.
-Some of the software options below are downloadable and others are online products.
-Do your research before choosing tax software so you can find the best program for your unique tax situation.
+Do your research before choosing your tax software so you can find the best program for your unique tax situation.

 |Best Tax Software Costs|

 |Tax Software||Forms Accepted for Free Version||Cost for Federal Return for Paid Version||Cost for State Return for Paid Version|